AlmasB/FXGLGames/README.md

 This repo contains sample games built with <a href="https://github.com/AlmasB/FXGL">FXGL</a> Game Library.
 Each game focuses on one or two aspects of FXGL, e.g. Drop focuses on bare minimums, Pac-man focuses on AI, etc.

+Checkout [this commit](https://github.com/AlmasB/FXGLGames/commit/a0821c76ba4a7a64dba4f9ec6f182827d909561c) for Java 8 code (FXGL 0.5.4).
+All projects will eventually be upgraded to Java 11 code (FXGL 11.0+).

 ## Build
 ```bash
 cd PROJECT_NAME